google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 Once you have the coordinates, what do you do with them?

-### How to Use the Touch Events
+### How to Efficiently Use Touch Events

 {% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.touch-events %}

-Since the event callbacks are fired on the main thread, we want to run as little code as possible in the callback.
-The best practice is to use requestAnimationFrame to change the UI which you can call in the move events.
+Since the event callbacks are fired on the main thread, we want to run as little code as possible in the callback to keep our frame rate high, preventing jank.
+The best practice is to make use of requestAnimationFrame's when altering the UI.

-The common practice is to use the x and y coordinates in the start and move gestures and start the requestionAnimationFrame in the move method.
+A typical implementation is to save the x and y coordinates from the start and move events and request an animation frame in the move event callback.

-Inside of **handleGestureStart** we store the initial touch position in our
+In our demo we store the initial touch position in **handleGestureStart**.
-object:

 {%include_code _code/touch-demo-2.html stash-start javascript %}

-The **handleGestureMove** method stores the Y value and we start a requestAnimationFrame if we need to, passing in our **onAnimFrame** function.
+The **handleGestureMove** method stores the Y position before requesting an animation frame if we need to, passing in our **onAnimFrame** function as the callback.

 {%include_code _code/touch-demo-2.html handle-move javascript %}

 It's in the **onAnimFrame** function that we change our UI to move the elements around.

-We firstly check if the gesture is still on-going to determine whether should still animate, if so we use our initial and last Y positions to figure out the new transform for out element.
+Initially we check to see if the gesture is still on-going to determine whether we should still animate or not, if so we use our initial and last Y positions to calculate the new transform for our element.

 Once we've set the transform, we set the isAnimating variable to false so the next touch event will request a new animation frame.